How to do DIY French polishing and furniture restoration

 Alex Webster is a French polisher, furniture restorer and cabinet maker based in Colwyn Bay.
 He works with antique dealers and clients across the country, as well as National Trust Properties, historic houses and estates, dealing with everything from simple repairs to full refurbishment of antique Chippendale pieces worth £50,000 or more.

-Alex is one of the experts featured in Salvage Hunters: The Restorers, a new series which will be broadcast on Quest beginning on Wednesday April 4 at 9pm.
-You’ll find Quest at channel 37 on Freeview or channel 167 on Sky/Freesat.
+Alex is one of the experts featured in Salvage Hunters: The Restorers, broadcast on Quest — the second series is currently on at channel 37 on Freeview or channel 167 on Sky/Freesat, and you can catch up with older episodes here.

 5 French polishing and restoration techniques you can do yourself at home